- Cancer Information

 Ways to share how you’re feeling

-Repeating the same information to everyone in your network can be draining, and you may not always feel up to taking phone calls or seeing visitors.
-It can be helpful for one family member or friend to act as the main point of contact.
-They can answer enquiries, monitor calls, or keep visits to more suitable times.
-You could also leave a message on your voicemail or answering machine giving a quick update; send text messages or emails; or share updates through social media, such as a closed Facebook group or apps.
+Repeating the same information to everyone in your network can be draining, and you may not always feel up to phone calls or visitors.
+It can be helpful for one carer, family member or friend to act as the main point of contact.
+They can answer inquiries, monitor calls, or keep visits to more suitable times.

 If you are having trouble expressing how you are feeling, you could try keeping a journal or blog, or you may prefer to make music, draw, paint or craft.
 You can choose whether to share your writing or artworks with those close to you or to keep them for yourself.